GEVE-VENTILATOR/LabVIEW-Code/README.md

 Aside from sending the data as raw bytes, there are libraries available to send data serialized as JSON, XML, MessagePack and other formats but we decided here to go for a simple formatted string that can be sent without including any libraries and easily parsed on the LabVIEW side.

-* **Raw Bytes:** Fast and small but you need to handle low-level parsing, non-printable characters and splitting and joining on both sides.
+* **Raw Bytes:** Fast and small but you need to handle low-level parsing, non-printable characters, and splitting and joining on both sides.
 * **Formatted String:** Reasonably fast (4 ms to send all values).
 Easy to read - by humans and machines.
 No libraries required.
 Not necessarily a standard format.
-* **JSON et al.:** A standard but serialization of all values took 74 ms.
+* **JSON et al.:** A standard.
+But serialization of all values took 74 ms.

 In the end we went for sending a fixed string in the format `<number>_<number>_ ... _<number>\r\n` in each Arduino loop iteration.

-But feel free to improve! :-)
+Feel free to improve! :-)

 ## Preparing the Data